BGA Reballing and Robotic Hot Solder Dip Solutions

 Q: Why doesn’t Winslow Automation supply fluxed desoldering braid with their kit?

-A: Winslow Automation purposefully provided paste flux and flux-free desoldering braid so that there will be no chemical intermixing between a fluxed braid and a customer supplied flux.
+A: Winslow Automation purposefully provides paste flux and flux-free desoldering braid so there will be no chemical intermixing between a fluxed braid and a customer-supplied flux.

 Q: How do I know the package is cleaned sufficiently?